eliquid/awesome-online-reputation-management-seo/README.md

 Online Reputation Management ORM SEO Link Citations
 ------
-*Places to help you with Local SEO citations*
+*Places to help you with ORM citations*